BlackBerry Dynamics

 The BlackBerry Dynamics Platform provides a range of SDKs and plug-ins, allowing developers to work in familiar environments to build native, hybrid, and web apps.
 Once apps are built, developers can assume the role of an IT admin to quickly validate the management and distribution of their apps through the BlackBerry Dynamics Platform.

-In addition, BlackBerry supports cross-platform development frameworks via dedicated BlackBerry Dynamics SDKs for Cordova, HTML5 web apps, and Xamarin.
+In addition, BlackBerry supports cross-platform development frameworks via dedicated BlackBerry Dynamics SDKs for Cordova and React Native.

 Security Services